History, Mission & Goals

 Mission, Vision & Goals

-MISSION STATEMENT: To establish a coordinated community-wide awareness and response to domestic violence in the boundaries of the St. Vrain School District, primarily Longmont.
+MISSION STATEMENT: To establish a coordinated community-wide awareness and response to domestic violence within the boundaries of the St. Vrain School District, which primarily includes the City of Longmont.

 VISION: LEVI acknowledges domestic violence is a serious and prevalent social problem affecting the quality of life in the City of Longmont.
-We desire to provide our residents with easy access to quality services as well as the tools to aid friends, relatives and co-workers when signs of domestic violence exist.
-We firmly believe, working in unison, we can work effectively to bring attention to domestic violence in our neighborhoods, schools, and workplaces.
+We desire to provide our residents with easy access to quality services as well as the tools to aid friends, family, and co-workers when signs of domestic violence exist.
+We firmly believe that by working in unison, we can effectively bring attention to domestic violence in our neighborhoods, schools, and workplaces.

 GOALS:

-• ACCESS/REFERRALS.
-Identify resources and respond to gaps in order to provide access to services for those seeking assistance in understanding, or stopping domestic violence.
+ACCESS/REFERRALS.
+Identify resources and respond to gaps to provide access to services for those seeking assistance.

-• PUBLIC INFORMATION.
-Heighten community awareness and action, as well as change public opinion and social behavior toward domestic violence through one-way communication methods.
+PUBLIC INFORMATION.
+Heighten community awareness and action, as well as change public opinion and social behavior toward domestic violence by raising awareness and providing public information.

 ______________________________________________________________